s214236/Template_repo/README.md

 3. Run test.py to check if the environment works, make sure the script is run from the newly created environment

 # Updating environment
-Run "conda env update --file environment.yaml --prune" in powershell to get/delete packages not in the environment.yaml file
+1. Run "conda env update --file environment.yaml --prune" in powershell to get/delete packages not in the environment.yaml file
+2. Run "pip install -e ." to make sure all local folder are considered as packages

 # Adding/deleting packages
 Edit the environment.yaml file